 The best plays by women

-As Virginia Woolf pointed out in A Room of One’s Own, Shakespeare’s hypothetical sister Judith would have found it impossible to make it in the world of Elizabethan theatre.
+The first named writer in world history was a woman, Enheduanna.
+Yet as Virginia Woolf pointed out in A Room of One’s Own, Shakespeare’s hypothetical sister Judith would have found it impossible to make it in the world of Elizabethan theatre.
 But in fact, ever since the time of Shakespeare, women have found a way to write for the English (or American) stage, and have changed the way we think about theatre.
 In this pick of 10 of the greatest plays by women writers, we’ve tried to include a representative chronological range, from the early years of female dramatists through to the present day.

 Elizabeth Cary, Viscountess Falkland, The Tragedy of Mariam, the Fair Queen of Jewry.
 This play is a notable first in English history, since it’s the first original play written in English by a woman under her own name.
 (There had been an earlier English female dramatist – a Tudor translator by the name of Joanna Lumley – but Cary’s is the first substantial dramatic work composed, rather than translated, by a woman.)
 Written in the early 1600s and first performed in 1613, The Tragedy of Mariam is about the second wife of Herod the Great, whose sister Salome convinces Herod that Mariam has been unfaithful to her husband.

 Aphra Behn, The Rover.
 Virginia Woolf called Aphra Behn the first professional woman writer in English literature, and during the 1670s and 1680s, Behn was one of the leading playwrights for the Restoration stage (although she also pioneered the English novel and wrote acclaimed poems).
 The Rover (1677) is probably her most famous play, and was recently revived by the RSC.
 Based on an earlier play by Thomas Killigrew, The Rover focuses on a group of exiled Cavaliers in Naples.